SixArm/webservers/README.md

-# Webserver with implementations in many languages
+# Webservers with implementations in many languages

-Webserver scripts with implementations in many languages.
-These are typically one-liners good for serving files from a local directory.
-These are typically simple to install, use, and configure.
-We welcome more.
+Webservers with implementations in many languages, using quick short scripts to serve files from a local directory.
+We welcome constructive feedback and more implementations.

 * [webserver-with-busybox](bin/webserver-with-busybox)
 * [webserver-with-caddy](bin/webserver-with-caddy)